Jarvisismy-copilot/Employee-Tracker/README.md

 To run tests, run

-" add command "
+" npm install "

-in the terminal.
+in the terminal command line.

 ## Credits